GEORGIA – Ajaria (Batumi)

 The lofty building houses a cafeteria, staff rooms, and a conference room, while the undulating tower is used as a viewing platform.
 The interior of the building is light and airy, just like the exterior.

-The building was completed in 2011, and was conceived by Berlin-based architect Jürgen Mayer-Hermann, who is also responsible for the much-acclaimed Metropol Parasol in Sevilla, Spain.
+The building was completed in 2011 and was conceived by Berlin-based architect Jürgen Mayer-Hermann, who is also responsible for the much-acclaimed Metropol Parasol in Sevilla, Spain.

 Image result for Border Crossing Building sarpiImage result for Border Crossing Building sarpi

 Gonio Apsaros Fortress, Gonio.
 This is the remains of a Roman fortification first mentioned in 77 AD.
-It was the military, political, economical and cultural center of the Roman world in the Eastern frontier until the 3rd century AD.
+It was the military, political, economic and cultural center of the Roman world in the Eastern frontier until the 3rd century AD.
 Built on the south bank of the Chorokhi River, the 5m crenellated walls are 224m by 195m enclosing 4.75ha.
 Eighteen of the original 22 – 7m high towers remain.
 The fort held 1200-1500 soldiers and had a theatre and hippodrome.

 The area shows evidence of the 13th-8th century Colchian culture, Classical (5th-4th century) and Hellenistic (3rd – 1st century) habitation.
-It is the rumored gravesite of Saint Matthias, the apostle who along with St Simon preached in the area and was martyred here.
+It is the rumoured gravesite of Saint Matthias, the apostle who along with St Simon preached in the area and was martyred here.
 The Byzantines occupied the fort from 640 and the Ottomans from 1547-1878.
 A rich gold hoard was discovered in 1974.

 BATUMI

 Batumi is the capital of the Autonomous Republic of Adjara and the third-largest city of Georgia, located on the coast of the Black Sea in the country’s southwest.
-It is situated in a Subtropical Zone at the foot of Caucasus.
+It is situated in a Subtropical Zone at the foot of the Caucasus.
 Much of Batumi’s economy revolves around tourism and gambling (It is nicknamed “The Las Vegas of the Black Sea”), but the city is also an important sea port and includes industries like shipbuilding, food processing and light manufacturing.
 Since 2010, Batumi has been transformed by the construction of modern high-rise buildings, as well as the restoration of classical 19th-century edifices lining its historic Old Town

 History.
-Batumi is located on the site of the ancient Greek colony in Colchis called “Bathus” or “Bathys” (lit. the ‘deep harbor’).
+Batumi is located on the site of the ancient Greek colony in Colchis called “Bathus” or “Bathys” (lit. the ‘deep harbour’).
 Under Hadrian (c.
 117–138 AD), it was converted into a fortified Roman port and later deserted for the fortress of Petra founded in the time of Justinian I (c.
 527–565).

 Ottoman rule.
 In the 15th century, the Ottoman Turks conquered the town.
 Batumi was recaptured by the Georgians several times.
-After the Turkish conquest Islamisation of the hitherto Christian region began but this was terminated and to a great degree reversed, after the area was re-annexed to Russian Imperial Georgia after the Russo-Turkish War of 1877–78.
+After the Turkish conquest, Islamisation of the hitherto Christian region began but this was terminated and to a great degree reversed, after the area was re-annexed to Russian Imperial Georgia after the Russo-Turkish War of 1877–78.

 Imperial Russian rule.
 It was the last Black Sea port annexed by Russia in 1878.
 The expansion of Batumi began in 1883 with the construction of the Batumi–Tiflis–Baku railway (completed in 1900) and the finishing of the Baku–Batumi pipeline.
 Henceforth, Batumi became the chief Russian oil port in the Black Sea.
 By 1902 the population had reached 16,000, with 1,000 working in the refinery for Baron Rothschild’s Caspian and Black Sea oil company.